Baptistemontan/leptos_i18n/docs/book/src/usage/02_context.md

 ## Context options

-You may want to customize the context behavior, such as how the cookie is set or what element should receive the `"lang"` attribute, for this you can use some helpers in the `leptos_i18n::context` module:
+You may want to customize the context behavior, such as how the cookie is set or if the root `<html>` element should receive the "lang" attribute, for this you can use some helpers in the `leptos_i18n::context` module:

 `provide_i18n_context_with_options` takes options for the cookie, such as the name, if the cookie should be enabled (will always be `false` if the `cookie` feature is not enabled), and some options about how the cookie is set.